dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 1. From a supported file or file list
    Supported file extensions include `.csproj`, `.vbproj`, `.sln`, `project.json`, `dll` assembly file, `.cs` source file and `.vb` source file.

-   Multiple files are seperated by whitespace, e.g. `docfx metadata Class1.cs a.csproj`
+   Multiple files are separated by whitespace, e.g. `docfx metadata Class1.cs a.csproj`

    > [!Note]
    > Glob pattern is **NOT** supported in command line options.